 How large should CLAUDE.md actually be?

 Yes.
-The assistant reads CLAUDE.md at multiple levels: project root, subdirectories, and user-level.
+Claude Code reads CLAUDE.md at multiple levels: project root, subdirectories, and user-level (~/.claude/CLAUDE.md).
 A monorepo runs a root CLAUDE.md with shared conventions plus per-package CLAUDE.md files with package-specific context.
 The files merge hierarchically — more specific files override more general ones.
-Use the hierarchy.
-Do not duplicate.
+Use the hierarchy intentionally.
+Root carries cross-repo invariants.
+Package-level files carry the local stack and conventions without duplicating what's already upstream.

-How do I measure whether the context layer is actually working?
+How do I measure whether the context layer is working?

 What about sensitive information in the context layer?

 Never put secrets, credentials, or PII in CLAUDE.md or skill files.
 For sensitive organizational data, use Layer 3 MCP with proper access controls — the data stays in the source system and is queried on demand instead of sitting in plaintext files.
 Layer 4 entity graphs hold roles and relationships, not personal details.
-The rule: if it would be wrong to commit, it is wrong to put in a context file.
+The rule: if it would be wrong to commit to the repo, it's wrong to put in a context file.

-Without a clear trigger, the assistant either loads everything (wasting context) or loads nothing (missing the domain knowledge it needs).
+Without a concrete trigger, the assistant either loads everything (wasting context) or loads nothing (missing the domain knowledge it needs).
 The trigger is the contract.
-Write it in the SKILL.md header where it is easy to audit.
+Write it as a named condition — 'Use when working with Stripe payments or code in /lib/payments/' — not a vague topic label.

 Layers add up.
-If always-on context (Layer 1 plus always-on Layer 3) eats more than 25% of the window, there is not enough room left for the actual task.
-Drift in always-on context is the failure mode that nobody notices until the assistant gets noticeably worse.
+If always-on context (Layer 1 plus always-on Layer 3) eats more than 25% of the window, there's not enough room left for the actual task.
+Drift in always-on context is the failure mode nobody notices until the assistant gets noticeably worse.
+Run /usage; fix what you find.